TaoELi/cavity-md-ipi/README.md

 - Computation of Rabi splitting in the IR spectrum for realistic molecular systems from VSC to V-USC without fitting experimental parameters.
 For more details, see [publication](https://doi.org/10.1073/pnas.2009272117) and the corresponding data in folder cavmd_examples/water_VUSC.

-- Description of polariton relaxation and polariton-enhanced multiphoton absorption.
-See [arXiv:2011.03192](https://arxiv.org/abs/2011.03192) for details.
+- Description of polariton relaxation and polariton-enhanced multiphoton absorption after an external laser pumping of the polaritons.
+See [publication](https://doi.org/10.1063/5.0037623) for details.

 Other features including cavity catalytic effects are under development and will be released soon.